Read all about the story of Northampton International Academy here.

 September 2017: The school welcomes new reception and Year 7 pupils, taking its total roll to 440 pupils.

 September 2018: The school moves into its new building now work is complete.
 Its total roll is now up to 780 pupils – with Years 7, 8 and 9 in the secondary phase and reception, Year 1 and Year 2 in primary – and around 70 teaching and support staff.

 A new local advisory board replaces the strategic board to take over the governance of the school.

-September 2019: The school grows again, now accommodating Years 7, 8, 9 and 10 in the secondary phase, reception, Year 1, Year 2 and Year 3 in primary and its first-ever sixth form intake.
+September 2019: The school grows again to 1,350 pupils, now accommodating Years 7, 8, 9 and 10 in the secondary phase, reception, Year 1, Year 2 and Year 3 in primary and its first-ever sixth form intake.